canjs/can-queues/doc/can-queues.md

 });
 ```

-Now lets say we listened to when `info` and `canVote` changed and used the other value
+Now let's say we listened to when `info` and `canVote` changed and used the other value
 to print a message:

 ```js